 I don't know exactly how I came across the how-to on making vanilla extract.
 I don't even remember what gave me the idea, but once I learned that I could make vanilla extract at home, I had to.
 It's incredibly easy!

-I first started making my own vanilla extract two and a half years ago (May 2009, to be exact).
+I first started making homemade vanilla extract two and a half years ago (May 2009, to be exact).
 I got the tutorial from Vanilla Review, which doesn’t seem to be updated very much anymore.
 It's a nice walk-through that I've linked to, with lots of great pictures.
 I ordered my vanilla beans (both then and now) from a store on eBay, but you could order extract grade vanilla beans from Amazon or other websites.